info@kingsplace.co.uk Tel 020 7520 1440

 Noh Reimagined 2025: Bashō, Matsukaze & Song of Rona Island (world premiere)

-Noh Reimagined returns with a powerful edition as part of Kings Place’s Earth Unwrapped.
-Experience the transcendent artistry of Japanese noh theatre with two classical masterpieces —Bashō and Matsukaze, alongside the world premiere of Song of Rona Island, a historic first-time collaboration between Scottish artists and Japanese Noh performers.
+Noh Reimagined returns as part of Kings Place’s Earth Unwrapped, celebrating the transcendent artistry of Japanese Noh theatre.
+This year features two classical masterpieces — Bashō and Matsukaze — alongside the world premiere of Song of Rona Island, a landmark collaboration between Scottish artists and Japanese Noh performers.

 View shows & offers